コンテンツにスキップ

 Born in 1991

-Currently studying to become an actor at the university's theater department.
+Currently studying acting at the university's drama department.